Jess-De-Savage/Hello-World-/README.md

 #### *Because why not* :
-``"Beware he who would deny you access to information, for in his heart he dreams himself your your master." --Pravin Lal``
+``"Beware he who would deny you access to information, for in his heart he dreams himself your your master." -Pravin Lal``

-``"Hearts are the strongest when they beat in response to noble ideas." --Ralph Bunche``
+``"Hearts are the strongest when they beat in response to noble ideas." -Ralph Bunche``

-``"Freedom lies in being bold." --Robert Frost``
+``"Freedom lies in being bold." -Robert Frost``

 **Stay brave & always adventure *when* you can, *while* you can**
 ###### Thanks for stopping by. :wave: